 The Second Conference of SEAMES held in Manila witnessed how the Philippine delegation stood steadfast in developing a plan for the merging of the proposed institute with the UPCA system.
 Encouraged by then Philippine Education Secretary Carlos P. Romulo, Dr. Gil F. Saguiguit, Dr. Umali, and Mr. Onofre D. Corpuz reworked the proposal until its approval on 27 November 1966.
 The institute was officially named "Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA)."

-Since 1969, SEARCA has evolved and operated under the guidance of nine Five-Year Plans (FYPs).
-Each FYP embodied an overall strategic theme that SEARCA operationalized through its core programs of graduate education, research and development, training, knowledge management, and project development and management.
+Since 1969, SEARCA has evolved and operated under the guidance of Five-Year Plans (FYPs), each embodying an overall strategic theme that SEARCA operationalized through its core programs.

-SEARCA's Fifth FYP (1989-1994) focused on Evaluation and Testing of Agricultural Development Technologies and Models, with the goal of customizing them to the needs and conditions of the SEAMEO member countries.
-This theme was operationalized through applied and integrated R&D projects that consolidated the results of previous projects, instead of just conducting more new research.
-The emphasis then shifted to pilot-testing, application, and utilization of findings and insights from previous research.
+SEARCA's Fifth FYP (1989-1994) focused on evaluation and testing of agricultural development technologies and models to customize them to the needs and conditions of the SEAMEO member countries.
+SEARCA thus conducted applied and integrated R&D projects that consolidated the results of previous projects, instead of just conducting more new research.
+The emphasis later shifted to pilot-testing, application, and utilization of findings and insights from previous research.

 In SEARCA's Sixth FYP (1994-1999), the Center intensified its thrust on developing and testing methodologies and approaches on the broad and complex area of agricultural development.
 Its major R&D projects included development of upland communities, agro-industrialization, gender and development, management of agricultural information, coastal area agriculture, and bio-fertilizer research.